uoregon-libraries/gatecount-api/README.md

 ## Port?

 If you find the amount of simplicity here disturbing, I apologize.
-I'll port this to PHP or Ruby when I have time, and add gobs of unnecessary dependencies and configuration.
+I'll port this to PHP, Ruby, and nodejs when I have time, and add gobs of unnecessary dependencies and configuration.
 Then I'll create setup documentation that only work on a single version of a single OS with a single version of PHP/Ruby.
-And of course I'll add out-of-date user documentation.
+I'll also add `we haven't tested this on Windows, sorry ¯\_(ツ)_/¯` to those instructions.
+And of course I'll add tons of other miscellaneous out-of-date user documentation.

+(yes, that was sarcasm; I'm never porting this)

-Actually that last piece probably *will* happen.
+Actually docs getting out of date probably *will* happen.
 Dang it, I shoulda quit while I was ahead.

-(yes, that was sarcasm)